A topic from the subject of Physical Chemistry in Chemistry.

 Overview

 Chemical thermodynamics is a branch of chemistry that deals with the energy changes that occur during chemical reactions and physical processes.
-It is a fundamental subject that provides a deep understanding of how chemical systems behave and how to predict their properties.
+It is a fundamental subject providing a deep understanding of how chemical systems behave and how to predict their properties.
+It allows us to determine the spontaneity and equilibrium of reactions.

 Key Principles